edgedb/edgedb-js/qb-playground/RFC.md

 });
 ```

-If reference tracking isn't possible for some reason, alternative APIs:
+If reference tracking isn't possible for some reason, alternative APIs include a "dependency list":

 ```ts
 return e